 Purpose and Goals

 Sudbury Catholic Schools values second language learning.
 We offer early French Immersion and Core French programs to all students.
 SCDSB French teachers are all fluent in French and trained in second language education.
-A variety of books, audio-visual materials and computer programs are available throughout the board for classroom use.
+Online and in classroom materials have been acquired and are available to students.
+Support resources for parents and students are available on the Learn Support Hub for Families, under the French language folder.

 - Use French to communicate and interact effectively in a variety of social settings